Demand forecasting

 Reactive planning

-Suitable for forecasting based on historical demand.
+This planning method is suitable for forecasting based on historical demand.
 Lanza offers specialized forecasting algorithms aimed at fast moving and slow moving parts.

 Fast movers

-Lanza offers multiple forecasting algorithms for fast moving-parts.
+Lanza offers multiple forecasting algorithms for fast moving parts.
 Where applicable, smoothing factors can be adjusted.

 • Moving Average (MA), applicable for parts with steady demand